There is a predetermined concept going on among students, marketers, and businesses these days— HARD WORK vs SMART WORK.

 In an interview with Economic Times, he said that he chooses to travel only during nights?
 Why?

-It’s because he can do two things in the same time.
+It’s because he can do two things at the same time.
 4 hours of travel + 4 hours of sleep = 8 hours.

-Smart work is spending only 4 hours to do the same.
+Smart work is spending only 4 hours doing the same.
 4 hours of travel + 4 hours of sleep = 4 hours.

 Sometimes, we give our best shot to achieve our targets but still can’t do it or get late to achieve it.
 This is because of the lack of a smart strategy in place.
 When we work smart, the success rate becomes higher because we are not running just like that.
 We know what to do, when to do, how to do, and most importantly what is the easiest and most efficient way to do it.

 If you are a student having tons of tasks in hand and not enough time to do it, then set deadlines for each task, set priorities for things, think of alternatives, and best ways to complete work in less time.
-Smart Work is the key.
+Between hard work vs smart work, you must always choose the latter.